rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 >Note on publication statement: <CITE>Imprint from Goff.</CITE>
 >(*Comment*: The formal citation for Goff is given in a References to published descriptions note)

-## 5.22.37 No supplied name of publisher
+## 5.22.37 Name of publisher cannot be supplied

 <a name="5.22.37.1">5.22.37.1</a> If no publisher’s name can be conjectured, record “publisher not identified” in square brackets.

-## 5.22.38 Publisher names transcribed as part of another element
+## 5.22.38 Name of publisher transcribed as part of another element

 <a name="5.22.38.1">5.22.38.1</a> If the name of the publisher does not appear in the [Publication statement](/DCRMR/ppdm/Publication-statement/), but has already been transcribed as part of another element, supply it within square brackets.